-- Support includes: a minimum of 20 hours of indoor rehearsal space for each artist, and at least one rehearsal in the amphitheater itself leading
+- Additional support includes: a minimum of 20 hours of indoor rehearsal space per artist/company, and at least one rehearsal in the amphitheater

-up to the event.
-(Recognizing that artists may require additional time, Fringe will work with artists to identify other affordable options
+itself leading up to the event.
+(Recognizing that artists may require additional time, Fringe will work with artists to identify other

 Selection Process & Program Goals

-A jury will select 2 Mentor artists/companies.
-Once selected, Mentors will work with Fringe’s Artistic Director to review and
+A jury selected the 2 Mentor artists/companies.
+Mentors will work with Fringe’s Artistic Director to review and select their Mentee,

 - Chitra Vairavan, Dancer & Choreographer / Consulting & Creative Services